Nicholas-muchiri/Estate_Manager/README.md

 ## License and terms of use

-[MIT License](license) this application's source code is free for any open source projects
+[MIT License](license) this application's source code is free for any open source projects.